Archived

 Why might this be relevant?

-The project partially answers the question by providing information on the barriers to mass adoption of ultra low carbon vehicles and the infrastructure available for charging EVs.
+The project focuses on understanding barriers to mass adoption of ultra low carbon vehicles, specifically electric cars, and includes public charging infrastructure.

 • EV ASSIST – Feasibility Study of Vehicle-User-Network Optimisation